zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 The use of the word “Look” (look) in this sentence is to get someone’s attention.
 In conversational English, if we want a person to p ay attention, perhaps because he hasn’t been listening very closely up to this po int, we might say, “Look.”
 We might also say, “Listen.”
 They mean the same thing,  even though of course “look” is something you do with your eyes, and “listen” is  something you do with your ears.
 The point is that we’re not saying they shoul d actually look with their eyes, but rather that they should listen to what you’re s aying.

 Bob says, “Look, I just want to get this sorted out .”
-“To sort (sort) out” something, in this case, means to fix the problem, to take car e of this situation, to find a solution to the problem.
+“To sort (sort) out” something, in this case, means to fix the problem, to take care of this situation, to find a solution to the problem.
 “To sort out” can also mea n to take a group of things and put them in different categories.
 But here, “to sor t out” means to get fixed.
 Bob

 wants to sort out this problem.
 Why?
 Because he doe sn’t want his service with this company, whatever this company does for him, “ to be disconnected.”